-Approaches to acting used by the Moscow Art Theatre in the production of Chekhov's plays will be investigated in workshops and seminars.
+EXPA 3034 Chekhov and the Moscow Art Theatre Staff Contact: Mr David Spurgeon the production of Chekhov's plays will be investigated in workshops and seminars.
 Students will explore play texts using modern interpretations of acting and characterisation derived from Stanislavski's theories.
 The tradition of naturalism in theatre will be looked at from both historical and contemporary perspectives.